DUAL MBA DEGREE PROGRAMS

 A dual degree allows students the ability to complete degrees in two different areas of study.
 This program prepares our students in the business field with graduate professional training in another field.
 To obtain a dual degree, the student must satisfy the admission, course, and examination requirements of both programs.
 Students must be admitted to both programs before 12 credit hours of program work have been completed in either program.
 Price School offers these dual degree programs:

-- MS-MIS/MBA-The joint MBA/MS in MIS program allows students to develop a broad general business background along with a deeper understanding of information technology.
+- MS-MIT/MBA-The joint MBA/MS in MIT program allows students to develop a broad general business background along with a deeper understanding of information technology.
 Students are given the information needed to manage information technology firms as well as other areas of business.
 View curriculum information (pdf).

 - MACC/MBA- The joint Master of Accountancy/MBA program allows students to develop in-depth accounting and financial management expertise along with a broader general business perspective.
 Graduates meet the educational requirements to sit for the CPA exam in most jurisdictions and are particularly well-suited for successful careers in corporate accounting and finance.
 View curriculum information (pdf).